Super-Protocol/docs/docs/developers/deployment_guides/nodejs_tunnels/static_content.md

 spctl orders get <tunnel client order ID>
 ```

-When the both orders turn to status `Done` proceed to the next step.
+You can also visit our Marketplace by url `https://marketplace.superprotocol.com/order/<your-order-ID>` for more convenient observation.
+Wait till the both orders turn to status `Processing`, wait for ~10 minutes (or until you see a blue button `Get Result` on Marketplace) and proceed to the next step.

 ### Retrieve result